tuyentruong/ray-quickstart/README.md

      hostname_or_ip_address: '192.168.2.4' # The hostname or IP address of the remote computer
      ssh_port: 22 # The port that will be used to connect to the remote computer using SSH
      platform: 'linux' # The platform that the remote computer is running on (used for path conversion)
+     setup_commands: # The commands that will be run on the remote computer to set up the runtime environment
+       - source ~/anaconda3/etc/profile.d/conda.sh
+       - conda activate ray-quickstart
+       - pipenv install --skip-lock
    ```

-2. Create a bash script file called `configure_ray_runtime_env.sh` and put it in the `scripts` directory of your project.
-   The script will be run on the Ray worker working directory on the remote computer to configure the runtime environment
-   before running your code to perform training/tuning.
-The script should install your project's dependencies.
-Here is
-   the script that I use for my example project (which is configured to use conda and pipenv):

-    ```bash
-    #!/bin/bash

-    source ~/anaconda3/etc/profile.d/conda.sh
-    conda activate ray-quickstart
-    pipenv install --skip-lock
-    ```

-3. Add a call to `initialize_ray_with_syncer()` to your ML project code to initialize the connection with the Ray cluster.
+2. Add a call to `initialize_ray_with_syncer()` to your ML project code to initialize the connection with the Ray cluster.
    The call will return a syncer object:

    ```